 Slavery and human trafficking, in all its forms, are an abuse on individual freedom and human rights.
-As a business we recognise that we all must act to tackle such abuses where we see them in our operations and across our supply chain.
-We are proud of the steps we have taken, and that we continue to take, to ensure that slavery and human trafficking is not present in our business or in any part of our supply chain.
+As a business we recognise that we all proactively tackle such abuses where we see them in our operations and across all of our supply chains.
+We are proud of the steps we have taken, and that we continue to take, to protect against slavery and human trafficking in our business or in any part of our supply chains.

 MTR Corporation (Crossrail) Limited will ultimately provide inter-urban and metro passenger services connecting London City, Canary Wharf, the West End and Heathrow Airport to commuter areas in east and west of London.
 When fully operational Crossrail will serve 40 stations, with a peak timetable frequency of 24 trains per hour and providing a fast, frequent service linking the east and west and relieving congestion on some of the busiest underground lines.

-We entered into the Crossrail Concession Agreement with Rail for London (RfL), a subsidiary of Transport for London, in July 2014 to start running the operational railway from 31 May 2015.
-The initial term of the Concession is eight years, until 28 May 2023.
+We entered into the Crossrail Concession Agreement with Rail for London (RfL), a subsidiary of Transport for London, in July 2014 to start running the operational railway referred to above from 31 May 2015.
+The initial term of this Crossrail Concession Agreement is eight years, until 28 May 2023.

 Our supply chains

-Our principal supply chains involve the provision of services to support us in the delivery of the railway.
+Our principal supply chains involve the provision of services to support us in the delivery of the operational railway referred to above.
 We also work with supply chains in the provision of our staff uniforms and the delivery of station upgrade and enhancement works.

 Our sourcing approach

 We are committed to ensuring that workers employed in our supply chains are treated fairly, humanely and equitably.
-In doing so we require out suppliers to comply with the Ethical Trading Initiative (ETI) Base Code to support our commitment to fair, humane and equitable treatment of workers employed in our supply chains.
+We require our suppliers to comply with the Ethical Trading Initiative (ETI) Base Code to support our commitment to fair, humane and equitable treatment of workers employed in our supply chains.

 Risk analysis and monitoring

-We undertake an annual risk assessment, taking into consideration human rights issues and labour conditions, with the supply chain used in the fulfilment of the Crossrail Concession Agreement referred to above and/or in the fulfilment of our responsibilities generally.
+We undertake an annual risk assessment, taking into consideration human rights issues and labour conditions, of all of the supply chains used in the fulfilment of the Crossrail Concession Agreement referred to above and/or in the fulfilment of our responsibilities generally.

-These annual supply chain plans include, if required, the carrying out of social audits and the development and monitoring of corrective action plans, with individual suppliers as required.
+These annual supply chain assessments include, if required, the carrying out of social audits and the development and monitoring of corrective action plans, with individual suppliers as required.

 Awareness across the business